freenas/freenas-docs/userguide/sharing.rst

 Determine which users need authenticated access to the dataset and :ref:`create new accounts <Users>` in %brand%.
 It is recommended to use the same username and password from the client system for the associated
 %brand% user account.
-Add the SMB user accounts group to the :guilabel:`Auxiliary Groups` list during account creation.
+Add the SMB group to the :guilabel:`Auxiliary Groups` list during account creation.

 Finally, :ref:`create the SMB share <Windows (SMB) Shares>`.
-Make sure the :guilabel:`Path` is pointed to the dataset that has defined permissions for the SMB user accounts group and that the :ref:`SMB` service is active.
+Make sure the :guilabel:`Path` is pointed to the dataset that has defined permissions for the SMB group and that the :ref:`SMB` service is active.

 **Testing the Share**